qir-alliance/qir-spec/specification/v0.1/2_Callables.md

 reference and alias counts for captured values is hence associated with a callable value.

-Like the implementation table, the table is defined as global constant with a unique name.
+Like the implementation table, the table is defined as a global constant with a unique name.
 It contains two pointers of type `void(%Tuple*, i32)*`; the first one points to the function for modifying the reference counts of captured values, the second points to the one for modifying the alias counts.
 Either of